 Marian graduated with her BA in Political Science from Missouri State University and with her Juris Doctor degree from UNM School of Law.
 In her free time, Marian enjoys gardening, is a docent for the Albuquerque BioPark, and serves as vice chair of her Ward to engage and energize her neighbors in the political process.
 She is a member of the Sierra Club and the Xeric Garden Club and takes drawing and painting classes in her spare time.

-The Primary Election will be held June 2, 2020.
 The General Election will be held November 3, 2020.

 Copyright © 2020 Marian Matthews For HD27 - All Rights Reserved.
 Paid for by Marian Matthews For HD27, Cecilia Clark, Treasurer.